Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ## Processing

-Processing components are there to perform analysis on the data that is stored in EOP.
+Processing components perform analysis on the data stored in EOP.

-The processing components are loosely coupled to the data stores.
-The intention is for this to be a key extension point for adding new analysis processes to EOP without changing other components.
+These are decoupled from the data stores, and designed to be a key extension point for adding new analysis capability without affecting other components.

 Example Processing components:

-- Real time processing has driven off kafka streams
+- Real time processing, driven from kafka streams
-- Batch processing driven data in the OLAP data stores
+- Batch processing, driven from data in OLAP data stores
 - Data science scripts (R / Python) for analysis e.g. Naturalised flow
 - AI model training